craigengland/cyclesouls/src/index.md

 ---
 layout: home
-title: A lifestyle blog about our adventures on two wheels
+title: A lifestyle blog about our adventures on two wheels and everything inbetween
 metaTitle: Cycle Souls | Lifestyle Blog
 metaDesc: Cycle Souls is the lifestyle blog of Craig and Donna who live in Dunbar, East Lothian.